bakape/shamichan/README.md

 * Change the default password
 * Create a board from the administration panel
 * Configure server from the administration panel
+* To enable country flags on posts download and place `GeoLite2-Country.mmdb` into the root directory

 ## Development
 * See `./docs` for more documentation